akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 A few things to notice there:

 * Unsurprisingly, `TreeLayout` itself is a [Traversable Tree]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html/#traversable-tree) that is initialized with a tree node that conforms to the base [BinaryTree protocol]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html/#base-tree-protocol).
 If that tree node also happens to be a [Traversable Tree]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html/#traversable-tree), its traversal is copied during initialization.
-Then, the initial model simply builds itself after the tree node with the initial non-valid `(x,y)` coordinates.
+Then, the model simply builds itself after the tree node while assigning itself the initial (non-valid) `(x,y)` coordinates.

 * Since the layout model tree structure should not change after initialization, `TreeLayout` overrides the default implementation of its `height` property.
-That helps avoid quadratic time during initialization as well as in future usages of the property.
+That helps avoid quadratic time during initialization as well as in all future usages of the property.

 * The layout is meant to be built in logical `Int` coordinates.
-These can then be easily mapped to physical dimensions with a few useful extension properties:
+These can be easily mapped to concrete physical dimensions later, with a few useful extension properties:
 {% highlight swift %}
 extension TreeLayoutTopology {
     public var maxLogicalX: Int {